Outer Sight | Inner Sight

 My consciousness traveled along the holographic path.
 Between long stretches of the causeway, I moved through a rectangle archway and then down the white road until another archway.
 The scene felt as if it would never end.
 As my consciousness traversed these portal gates, I witnessed numerous soul fragments returning from all sides, like the concept of traveling through hyperspace with stars appearing blurred from moving so fast.
 I broke my silence to share this revelation with Star who responded in kind.
 I don’t know whose soul pieces these belonged to – hers, mine, ours – though I was curious what would come from it.

 After this holographic vision was complete, we continued exploring various buildings to contemplate the site, much in silence.
 By the time we made it to the car, my skin felt burnt from the sun and my body was radiating heat.
 “Why am I so hot?”, I whined out loud.
 Lifting my shirt above my belly to see if the sun had penetrated the white cotton eyelets leaving a sun mark.
 It didn’t.
 I felt like a hot mess despite my sun hat and 50 SPF.
 I was burning up.
-I reached for Star’s hand to place it on my low back.
+I reached for Star’s hand to place it on my lower back.
 Can you feel that?
 It’s searing!
 Star was quietly contemplative as we drove back towards Mérida.
-While my body grew hotter, I acknowledged once again that I am no match for the Yucatán sun, nor should I ever relocate here.
-That night, with the hydra constellation in the night sky, I would experience a spontaneous kundalini awakening.
+While my body grew hotter, I acknowledged once again that I was no match for the Yucatán sun, nor should I ever relocate here.
+That night, with the Hydra constellation in the night sky, I would experience a spontaneous kundalini awakening.

 As with all my sacred site visits, every moment has a story and a teaching within it.
 My visit to Uxmal has given me volumes of experiences, and I am looking forward, if spirit leads, to continue learning from this mystical land and its people.